 The partnership includes GLP becoming an investor in IndoSpace’s existing logistics joint venture with the Canada Pension Plan Investment Board (CPPIB) for acquiring and developing logistics facilities in India, according to the statement.

-These funds include IndoSpace Logistics Parks I (which reached a US$ 240 million final close in 2009); IndoSpace Logistics Parks II (US$ 344 million in 2014) and IndoSpace Logistics Parks III (US$ 550 million in 2018) a spokesperson for promoter Everstone confirmed.
+These funds include IndoSpace Logistics Parks I (which reached a $240 million final close in 2009); IndoSpace Logistics Parks II ($344 million in 2014) and IndoSpace Logistics Parks III ($550 million in 2018) a spokesperson for promoter Everstone confirmed.

 IndoSpace Core is undergoing the acquisition of assets from funds I and II and has the option to acquire assets which are currently being developed.

-Last year’s agreement included an option for CPPIB to invest an additional US$700 million into the joint venture.
+Last year’s agreement included an option for CPPIB to invest an additional $700 million into the joint venture.